 Why would anyone do such a thing?
 One reason, as we said, is to jump on an opportunity for a lower interest rate, but that isn’t the only incentive to refinance.

 Some homeowners switch from a 30-year mortgage down to a 15-year, for example.
-This will actually increase your monthly payments, but it’ll also chop the amount of time that you’ll be paying a mortgage by half.
-In other words, in as little as 15 years, you could be mortgage-free.
+This will actually increase your monthly payments, but it’ll also chop the amount of time that you’ll be paying a mortgage (and interest on that mortgage) by half.

 What should you consider before refinancing?